 18. Just the Basics

-As the name suggests, it contains all basic elements that are essential in day-to-day routine of Python programmers.
-It consists of data structures, functions, exception handling, control and flow, common string operation, list, set and dict comprehensions.
+As the name suggests, it contains all the basic elements that are essential in the day-to-day routine of Python programmers.
+It consists of data structures, functions, exception handling, control and flow, common string operation, list, and set and dict comprehensions.

 17. Cheat Sheet by CodeConquest

-It contains common syntaxes and data properties that you will find useful whenever you get stuck at common error.
+It contains common syntaxes and data properties that you will find useful whenever you get stuck at common errors.

 16. Python for Dummies